abuttr2/sql-injection-cosc458/README.md

 # sql-injection-cosc458
 Attached is a java applicaton.
+You will have to open the project in netbeans.